barthurs27/astronomy100-BA/README.md

 ## Notes

-This project was adapted from a Google Colab workflow into a GitHub-compatible structure for reproducible analysis and submission purposes.
+I adapted this project from a Google Colab workflow into a GitHub repository with the help of generative AI tools for reproducible analysis.